Welcome!

 Research

-My research focuses on observations of the diffuse circumgalactic medium (CGM) -- the outermost envelopes of galaxies.
-I seek to better understand the dynamical state of the CGM, and its connection to the star-formation/AGN activities of galaxies and the cosmic baryon cycle in general.
-My work heavily relies on data obtained by wide-field, integral-field spectrographs (e.g., VLT/MUSE), together with photometric and spectroscopic data from several different telescopes such as the Hubble Space Telescope and the Magellan Telescopes.
+I'm broadly interested in the cosmic baryon cycle, with a special focus on observations of the diffuse circumgalactic medium (CGM) -- the outermost envelopes of galaxies.
+I seek to better understand the dynamical state of the CGM, and its connection to the star-formation/AGN activities of galaxies.
+My work heavily relies on data obtained by wide-field, integral-field spectrographs (e.g., VLT/MUSE, JWST/NIRSpec IFU), together with photometric and spectroscopic data from several different telescopes such as the Hubble Space Telescope and the Magellan Telescopes.
 I also have extensive experience in lens modeling of strong gravitational lensing clusters, with both parametric and free-form methods.
-My PhD advisor is Prof. Hsiao-Wen Chen.
+I obtained my PhD in 2024 from the University of Chicago, where I worked with Prof. Hsiao-Wen Chen.

 You can find me on Google Scholar and LinkedIn.